pcyin/tranX/README.md

 You need to implement the
-`TransitionSystem` class with a bunch of custom functions which (1) convert between domain-specific logical forms and intermediate ASTs used by TranX, (2) predictors which check if a hypothesis parse if correct during beam search decoding.
+`TransitionSystem` class with a bunch of custom functions which (1) convert between domain-specific logical forms and intermediate ASTs used by TranX, (2) predictors which check if a hypothesis parse is correct during beam search decoding.
 You may take a look at the examples in `asdl/lang/*`.

 #### How to generate those pickled datasets (.bin files)?